mpv-player/mpv/DOCS/man/options.rst

 ``--msg-level=<module1=level1,module2=level2,...>``
     Control verbosity directly for each module.
-The ``all`` module changes the verbosity of all the modules not explicitly specified on the command line.
+The ``all`` module changes the verbosity of all the modules.
+The verbosity changes from this option are applied in order from left to right, and each item can override a previous one.

     Run mpv with ``--msg-level=all=trace`` to see all messages mpv outputs.
 You can use the module names printed in the output (prefixed to each line in